Jobs Working With Hydroponics: Career Options and Requirements

 Those who sell hydroponics equipment to the grower also earn their livings through hydroponics.
 These salespeople provide growers with growth systems to hold the plants and provide water.
 They may also deliver nutrient and salt mixes to feed the plants and otherwise care for plant stocks.
 Some provide light fixtures to small-scale growers who require them.

-The BLS found that wholesale sales representatives, a group that includes hydroponic equipment salespeople, could expect 16% employment growth during the 2010-2020 decade.
-These professionals earned a median salary of $74,970 as of May 2012.
+The BLS found that wholesale sales representatives for technical and scientific products, a group that includes hydroponic equipment salespeople, could expect 10% employment growth during the 2012-2022 decade.
+These professionals earned a median salary of $74,520 as of May 2013.

 Hydroponic instructors can teach students the technical aspects of hydroponic growth through lectures and hands-on laboratory courses.
 Because of their specialized knowledge, hydroponics instructors may offer courses to other agricultural educators as well as to students at colleges and universities.

 Although the BLS doesn't provide salary or employment outlook data for hydroponic instructors, it does include data for career and technical education teachers.
-This group was expected to see only one percent growth for those teaching in secondary schools, while those working in middle schools might see nine percent growth.
-The BLS reported that secondary school career teachers earned $55,160 in median salary while their middle school counterparts earned $54,220.
+This group was expected to see five percent growth both for those teaching in secondary schools and middle schools.
+The BLS reported that secondary school career teachers earned $55,120 as a median salary, while their middle school counterparts earned $54,270.

 Requirements for Hydroponics Careers